Study-Project-AI-for-Science/backend/README.md

 3. Run one of the setup scripts and afterwards you are good to go again

 ### Start the backend
-1. install [uv](https://docs.astral.sh/uv/) (explanation down below)
-    - fastest way for mac and linux is: `curl -LsSf https://astral.sh/uv/install.sh | sh`
-    - for Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`
-2. run `uv run run.py`
+1. Make sure the docker daemon is running
+2. Make sure a working .env file is created
+3. Run `bun run setup`

-### How to use uv
+### How to use uv (Everything below this is currently outdated)

 We chose uv as our tool of choice because it’s lightweight, fast, and is a all in one tool for python projects and dependency management.
 It handles everything that needs to be taken care of in the background and this while being extremly fast.